Buckinghamshire, United Kingdom

 Pet‐friendly

-Dogs small and large can stay in the Courtyard Suites and Main Inn Standard, Deluxe and Superior rooms, but they aren't allowed in the restaurant.
+Dogs small and large can stay in the Courtyard Suites and Main Inn Standard, Deluxe and Superior rooms (for an additional cost), but they aren't allowed in the restaurant.
 See more pet-friendly hotels in Buckinghamshire.

 Children